easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 We use Lmod as the module tool.
 We basically had the choice between Lmod and the old C implementation of TCL Environment Modules as HPE Cray does not support the more modern Environment Modules 4 or 5 developed in France.
-Moreover, support for Lmod is excellent in EasyBuild and Spack, and Lua is also a more modern language to work with than TCL.
+Support for Lmod is excellent in EasyBuild and Spack, and Lua is also a more modern language to work with than TCL.

 ### Software stacks